openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 (1) The Credential Issuer successfully obtains consent and user data required for the issuance of a requested Credential from the End-User using Issuer specific business process.

-(2) The flow defined in this specification begins as the Credential Issuer generates a Credential Offer for certain Credential(s) and communicates it to the Wallet, for example as a QR code or as a deeplink.
+(2) The flow defined in this specification begins as the Credential Issuer generates a Credential Offer for certain Credential(s) and communicates it to the Wallet, for example, as a QR code or as a link.

 (3) The Wallet uses information from the Credential Offer to obtain the Credential Issuer's metadata including details about the Credential that this Credential Issuer wants to issue.
 This step is defined in (#credential-issuer-metadata).